September 18, 2012 - FSI Stanford, The Europe Center In the News

 - Norman M. Naimark

-Robert and Florence McDonnell Professor of Eastern European Studies; Professor of History; CISAC Affiliated Faculty Member; Europe Center Research Affiliate and FSI Senior Fellow by courtesy
+Robert and Florence McDonnell Professor of Eastern European Studies; Professor of History; CISAC Affiliated Faculty Member; Europe Center Affiliated Faculty and FSI Senior Fellow by courtesy

 - Russell A. Berman